HDCWC

 Lunch is not provided in the admission price.
 Attendees will have attractive options for lunch.

-All payments must be mailed to HDCWC, 17645 Fisher St., Victorville, CA, 92395.
-Send your check made payable to HDCWC in the amount of $35 and include your contact email address and telephone number.
+Payments by check: Mail to HDCWC, 17645 Fisher St., Victorville, CA, 92395.
+Make your check payable to HDCWC in the amount of $55 and include your contact email address and telephone number.

 You may use the QR code to register and keep informed on upcoming workshop features.